X65/x65.github.io/_posts/2024-05-29-hires-mode.md

 Today I finalized HiRes graphics mode implementation.

-This is akin to Commodore TED, where each 8x8 pixels cell can have 1 shared foreground and 1 background colour out of palette of 128 colours.
+This is akin to Commodore TED, where each 8x8 pixels cell can have 1 shared foreground and 1 background color out of palette of 128 colors.

 ![X65 bitmap graphics test](/media/2024-05-24_raster-bars.jpeg)